timbeurskens/timbeurskens.github.io/index.md

 [Let me know](/about.md) what you think of it!

 Other projects, such as my Lindenmayer-system carpet-pattern generator, will be posted on this website somewhere in the future as well.

+All pictures used on this website are made by me.
+You can find more photos on my [Flickr](https://www.flickr.com/photos/timbeurskens) account.

+If you'd like to use these pictures yourself feel free to contact me!